-Students will perform advanced techniques with InDesign, create documents, use color and color separations for a variety of projects, and prepare files for electronic output.
+Perform advanced techniques with InDesign, create documents and use color separations for a variety of projects, and prepare files for electronic output.

 Prerequisite: Successful completion of GTC 174 or instructor's approval.

 GTC 278 - Independent Study (4)

 This course explores student competency in the student's specialty skills area of the Graphic Technologies program.
 Students will produce a capstone project showing work accomplished and skills summarized.